Information for Specifiers of Treated Wood Products

 AWPA U1 - this shows the applicable AWPA Standard

-AWPA Use Category - examples are UC2, UC3B, or UC4A which describe the proper application for the treated wood product
+AWPA Use Category - examples are UC2, UC3B, or UC4A which describe the proper application for the treated wood product.
+The formal descriptions of the AWPA Use Categories are found in this excerpt from AWPA Standard U1.

-Preservative name and/or code - examples are Alkaline Copper Quaternary (ACQ-D), Copper Azole (CA-C), Inorganic Boron (SBX) and many others.
+Preservative name and/or code - examples are Copper Azole (CA-C), Inorganic Boron (SBX), Micronized Copper Azole (MCA) and many others.

-Preservative retention - the amount of preservative retained in the wood, such as 0.17, 0.21, or 0.40, which varies by the type of preservative used
+Preservative retention - the nominal amount of preservative retained in the wood as specified in Standard U1, such as 0.060, 0.15, or 0.31, which varies by the type of preservative used

 Inspection agency logo - if the treating plant subscribes to third-party quality control, you will see the logo of an agency accredited by the American Lumber Standard Committee and usually a "check-mark" logo to make it easier to locate the agency logo.